ckcollab/ckcollab/_posts/2020-01-29-text-based-adventure.md

 Run a small class/seminar/whatever you'd like to call it, as an experiment, to see if there are enough students in the area to put on a small summer camp.
 Our goal is to make a text-based game class that can capture their attention in under 2 hours.
+We'll be doing a few trial runs with friends and family before doing a public class.

 > _A text game or text-based game is an electronic game that uses a text-based user interface, that is, the user interface employs a set of encodable characters such as ASCII instead of bitmap or vector graphics._